-Aretha Franklin Did Not Have A Will Upon Her Death Reports ‘TMZ’
+Aretha Franklin Did Not Have A Will Upon Her Death, Reports ‘TMZ’

 Radar also reported that a source close to Wilkerson allegedly told Radar he believes it’s only fair he receive a portion of her estate, considering the two were a couple for 30 years and engaged once in 2012.

-Franklin’s sons quickly became worried that the man in their mother’s life would want to steal their hefty inheritance alleges the Radar report.
+Franklin’s sons quickly became worried that the man in their mother’s life would want to steal their hefty inheritance, alleges the Radar report.

 Following the news of her death, the Franklin family said in a statement, as reported by TMZ, “In one of the darkest moments of our lives, we are not able to find the appropriate words to express the pain in our hearts.
 We have lost the matriarch and rock of our family.”